tiiiecherle/osx_install_config/README.md

 As mentioned above some scripts (e.g. homebrew-update, hosts, network-select, etc.) come with installer scripts that copy the needed files to the respective locations in the system and adjust their ownership and permissions.
 They can be used on a regular basis (some of them automatically) after installation.

+##### Batch Installation

+After a lot of changes to the structure, the content, the config file and the default shell in the scripts it's finally possible (as of 2019-09, macOS 10.15 only) to combine most of them as a batch installer.
+After customizing and adjusting all scripts to your needs follow these steps:

+0. Make a backup to an external drive/server/nas with the [backup script](#7backup-and-restore-script).
+Just to be safe I recommend an additional time machine backup.
+0. Create the [bootable usb device](#0bootable-usb-device) and perform a clean macOS install.
+0. Adjust the settings for [NVRAM, SIP and Secure Boot](#1nvram-system-integrity-protection-and-secure-boot).
+0. Use the [batch install scripts](https://github.com/tiiiecherle/osx_install_config/blob/master/_batch_run/) and reboot in between.

+This has the advantage that the scripts do not have to be run one by one.
+Instead the batch scripts sequentially processes all the scripts and play a sound when done.
+After each batch script check all outputs (and logfiles if needed) and reboot before starting the next one.

+This makes the install/restore itself easy, mostly unattended, clean and fast.

 0	Bootable usb device
 -----